 Building Stabilization Projects

-CLG grant funds may be used to help pay for stabilization repairs to National Register-listed buildings (excluding churches and church-owned property).
+CLG grant funds may be used to help pay for stabilization repairs to National Register-listed buildings.
 Examples of eligible projects include replacing a leaking roof, repairing the structural framework of a building, and repairing deteriorated doors and windows to make a building watertight.
 Projects that are not eligible include routine maintenance, climate control, and plumbing or electrical, repairs to cemetery grave markers, and routine cemetery maintenance.
 Interior work is not eligible unless it is structural.
 All work must meet the Secretary of the Interior’s Standards for Rehabilitation.
 Stabilization projects require a preservation covenant agreement of up to 20 years be recorded with the property deed.

 To be considered for funding, applications for Stabilization projects should include complete “bid-ready” plans and specifications for proposed work prepared by an architect or appropriate qualified professional.
 Applications may include a budget line to help pay for design fees, but projects that have already completed this step outside of the grant will be given priority consideration.